 While the graduating students frolicked on Class Day, they took a more sentimental view on Ivy Day.
 In 1873, the first graduating class on the West Philadelphia campus established Ivy Day as a new tradition set aside for the senior class.
 On the first Ivy Day, a twig of ivy was imported from Kenilworth Castle in Scotland, to be planted on the facade of College Hall.
 As the vine was planted, an invocation was pronounced, “Having been nurtured this far in its development, it is now able to take roots for itself and grow greater and greater through the years”.
 Thus, ivy became a lasting symbol for each year’s graduating class.
 This tradition soon became elaborate and an Ivy Ball accompanied the planting of the ivy.

-In 1916, Hey Day was established as a “Moving-Up” celebration, modelled after a similar custom recently established at Syracuse University.
+Hey Day as an event to mark the passing of juniors to seniors of the College has its origins in a ceremony that was part of the senior’s Class Day in 1889.
+It “consisted of an oration, at the close of which were presented to the President of the [Junior] Class … certain emblems indicative of the position which that class would occupy as Seniors.”
+In 1916, this event became a distinct tradition called Hey Day.
+It was a “Moving-Up” celebration, modelled after a similar custom recently established at Syracuse University.
 Its purpose was formal: to mark the advancement of each class.
 In 1931, Class Day and Hey Day were officially combined into a single celebration, with Ivy Day also being moved to the same date.
 At the time, the celebration consisted of a traditional ceremony in Irvine Auditorium, followed by the planting of the ivy.
 Hey Day included the reading of the Class History, Class Prophecy and Class Poem, the presentation of the four Senior Honors Awards and the announcement of those elected into various honorary societies.
 Through the years, the emphasis of Hey Day shifted from the formal assemblies to student celebration, marked by the introduction of the Parade of Classes in 1937 and the incorporation of the Junior Cane March in 1965.
 In recent decades Hey Day represents the official passage of the junior class to senior status and is characterized by thousands of marching students parading around campus sporting fake straw hats, red T-shirts and canes.

 In 1916, the University decided to inaugurate a new day in its history, temporarily called “Moving-Up Day” for the lack of a better title.
 On this day, the Juniors were to be made Seniors, the Sophomores Juniors and the Freshmen allowed to assume the dignity of Sophomores.
 The idea of celebrating a “moving-up” day at Penn was instigated by a similar custom that had been successfully established at Syracuse University a few years earlier.
 However, to make the event “strikingly characteristic of Pennsylvania”, a sub-committee was appointed to come up with a proper name for the celebration.
 In May of 1916, the name “Hey Day”, a day of rejoicing, was definitely selected as a proper title for the event.